MrChebik/Java8-Training/Chapter 3 - Programming with Lambdas/README.md

 ## Task 12
 Enhance the `LatentImage` class in Section 3.6, "Laziness", on page 56, so that it supports both `UnaryOperator<Color>` and `ColorTransformer`.
 Hint: Adapt the former to the latter.

+## Task 13
+Convolution filters such as blur or edge detection compute a pixel from neighboring pixels.
+To blur an image, replace each color value by the average of itself and its eight neighbors.
+For edge detection, replace each color value _c_ with _4c — n — e — s — w_, where the other colors are those of the pixel to the north, east, south, and west.
+Note that these cannot be implemented lazily, using the approach of Section 3.6, "Laziness", on page 56, since they require the image from the previous stage (or at least the neighboring pixels) to have been computed.
+Enhance the lazy image processing to deal with these operations.
+Force computation of the previous stage when one of these operators is evaluated.